We’ve all had that feeling when you’re faced with the dilemma of coming up with a conversation topic.

 But this panic often prevents us from realizing what would be obvious, if we could manage to pull ourselves together long enough to realize it.
 There is, in fact, a simple, surefire way to start a conversation that will work with literally every person you’ll ever meet.

 And yes, I know that sounds a little hyperbolic and exaggerated, but in my experience it’s absolutely true.
 I’ve never met a person – young or old, man or woman, friend or foe (though admittedly I don’t have that many foes… that I’m aware of) – who could resist this conversational technique.

-So, what’s this magic formula for starting conversations?
-It can be summed up in just three words:
+So, what’s this magic formula for starting a conversation that no one can resist?

 Ask.
 About.
 Them.